 Today the Suffolk Punch survives in only small numbers in various countries throughout the world.
 The Rare Breeds Survival Trust lists the breed as ‘critical’ in Britain.

 Although some Suffolk Punches were reimported into New Zealand towards the end of the twentieth century, by 2015 only a single stallion and a mare could be located.
-The Rare Breeds Conservation Society is currently trying to rescue this breed – see Help Save the Suffolk Punch.
+The Rare Breeds Conservation Society is currently trying to rescue this breed – see Suffolk Punch Rescue Project.